nitianabhigyan/Teams-Cache-Eater/README.md

 Does your team-mate's profile picture for you and the world are different??<br>
 This is a super simple script, which honestly should be a built in button in Microsoft Teams, since they won't do it, so let's get started!

+## Note
+Before running script, please ensure you don't have any unsaved changes like a "Typed but not sent" message or participant in a meeting.
+The author will not be responsible for any data loss.

 # How to use it?

 ## For Windows